copyrightexceptions/copyrightexceptions.eu/content/implementations/EE/info53n.md

 - works used must be included in the collections of public archives, museums or libraries
 - use must be carried out upon order from a natural person
 - making available is allowed on the spot through special equipment, lending is allowed on the spot
+- use must be non-commercial (§20, para 5)
 remarks: "The provision concerns copyrighted works.
 The exception is extended to related rights with a general reference to \"other cases where the rights of authors of works are limited pursuant to Chapter IV of this Act\" in § 75 (6)."
 link: https://www.riigiteataja.ee/en/eli/ee/525112013002/consolide
 ---